BYTE-RETZ/ThreatMatrix/01-pastebin-dumpsite-blog.md

 This platform has been existing since 2002.Game build data, error logs, source code, links all of these stuff can be shared on pastebin, consider it an internet clipboard.
 ### Background

-Internet threats still existed at time, and hackers had got their campaigns running.
+Internet threats still existed at time, and adversaries had got their campaigns running.
 At that time, the cybersecurity posture and awareness was not good enough amongst people and organisations.
-Hackers did not require specialized hacking skills, they could pwn a system with just basic recon and computer basics.
+Security practices were generally less mature, making misconfigurations and weak authentication more common targets for attackers.

 * A running ftp server with anonymous access
 * A poorly confugured telnet service.